Planning Ahead – Course Design

 - In some cases, Praxis can also fund transportation for group field trips.

 - Groups of students in Praxis courses can travel in BMC vans if the group has a certified BMC van driver.
-Van reservations and the costs associated with this travel are covered by the Civic Engagement Office.
+Van reservations and the costs associated with this travel are covered by Civic Engagement.